OHS-2016-Secondary-RGB.jpg

 For information on how to join, please contact the Membership Co-ordinator at

-April’s Local History Speaker Series is taking place Tuesday, April 18 at 6PM.
-The Speaker Series will be held at the McLaughlin Branch of the Oshawa Public Libraries, in the lower level auditorium, located at 65 Bagot Street, Oshawa.
+VENUE CHANGE: The Speaker Series will be held at the John Aker Northview Branch of the Oshawa Public Libraries, in the Nonquon Room, located at 250 Beatrice St. E., Oshawa.

 The Local History Speaker Series is an event presented in partnership between the Oshawa Historical Society and the Oshawa Public Libraries.